 As shown in Image 13 (below), a flash well can be incorporated in the scarf joint to contain the excess molten material generated when the parts are welded.
 The length of the well should be at least equal to the cross sectional thickness of the part being welded.

-Guidelines for the proper selection and design of component materials.
+Guidelines for the selection and design of heat staking component materials.